faust1s/faust1s/README.md

 Software developer based in Norway.

-I turn ideas into fully built products—from zero to production.
+I turn ideas into fully built products from zero to production.

 This is a fresh profile where I'll be sharing smaller public projects, experiments, and things I'm currently building.
 Everything here is built from scratch with a focus on clean architecture and maintainable code.